 - Remove the shock absorber from the wheel arch.

 - Fitting is a reverse of removal, making sure you tighten the mounting nut/bolt(s) to the specified torque rating.

 - Sockets and spanner

 - Torque wrench

 Parts you will need

-Front shock absorbers.
-Try to buy the best quality that you can afford.
-Note that shock absorbers should be renewed in pairs, to maintain good handling.
+- Front shock absorbers – note that shock absorbers should be renewed in pairs, to maintain good handling.

 How much do new front shock absorbers cost?